christianityorigins/website/blog/_posts/2017-05-02-leftism-seculaized-christianity.md

 ---
 layout: post
 open_links_in_new_tab: true
-title:  "Christianity: The Secular Cult of Leftism and Marxism"
+title:  "Christianity’s Influence on Secular Movements: Leftism and Marxism as Ideological Heirs"
 date:   2016-08-11 09:00:00 +0200
 updated: 2024-08-11 19:46:50 +0200
 category: blog
 ---

-Christianity: The Secular Cult of Leftism and Marxism
+Christianity’s Influence on Secular Movements: Leftism and Marxism as Ideological Heirs

 By Ralph Perrier